Yaw Asante

 Yaw Asante (born 18 May 1991) is a Ghanaian professional footballer who plays for Italian club Città Castello as a midfielder.

 Career

 Asante signed for Grosseto before the start of 2009–10 Serie B season, and played for the youth team of Grosseto.
 Asante made his debut for Grosseto on 20 October 2010 in a 2010–11 Coppa Italia 2–1 defeat to Genoa at the Stadio Luigi Ferraris.
 He made his Serie B debut for Grosseto on 31 January 2012 in a match against Hellas Verona at the Stadio Marc'Antonio Bentegodi.

-On 27 October 2012 he is taken out of the squad from Grosseto Calcio.
+On 27 October 2012, he was taken out of the squad from Grosseto Calcio.